SeiryuZ/HemeWeb/proposal/README.md

 every simulation configurations for easy re-run.

-  This project will also demonstrate that the work done here, with modificaltion, can be applied in any infrastructures, not specific to the implementation of the infrastructure I choose.
+  This project will also demonstrate that the work done here, with modification, can be applied in any infrastructures, not specific to the implementation of the infrastructure I choose.
 This is important, because reproducibility will improve the trust over the simulation result to provide the consistent and predictable result that allow